 Aiming to reinforce and expand leadership opportunities and encourage personal growth, the Office of Student Life at Innis also organizes events, workshops and networking opportunities; after all, a successful leader is one who is well rounded in all aspects of leadership.

-Each Innis Student Life programming portfolio has a committee which is led by a Committee Head.
+Each Innis Student Life programming portfolio has a committee which is led by a Community Development Chair and directed by a Community Development Lead.
 Any Innis College student regardless of what year they are in are welcome to join any committee they wish to participate in.
-To sign up for a committee please email email@example.com.
+To sign up for a committee please email firstname.lastname@example.org.

-Interested in being part of the Programming Team for 2017-18?
+Interested in being part of the Community Development Team for 2018-19?
 Passionate about Health? or Diversity? or Arts?
 And more?!
 Share your passion with Innis College next year.
-Check out the job description and application questions here (PDF).

 With so many avenues of participation available to you at Innis and at the University of Toronto, it can be hard to figure out where to start.
 Each and every student has a different idea of what i means to be a part of a community, and there is a plethora of communities from which to choose.